 Note that, due to minor changes in available data points and units of measurement, this power monitor AOI is not compatible with the existing power monitor screen in SCADA applications and the above version must be used.
 However, the above screen is backwards compatible with existing power monitor installations.
 On some older systems the power factor may not currently be read by SCADA and the developer will have to make the necessary programming adjustments to obtain the data.

-A standard button exists on the “Symbols Library – Power I” window on the Intouch Baseload that holds the action script for mapping tags to the pop-up.
+A standard button exists on the “Symbols Library – Power I” window on the InTouch Baseload that holds the action script for mapping tags to the pop-up.
 Developers can perform a Substitute Tag option on this object to replace the placeholder tags with the correct device tagging.
 There are no manual adjustments that need to be made to this script.